teamniteo/pyramid_mixpanel/README.md

     ```ini
     # for local development and unit testing
-    # events will be stored in request.mixpanel.api._consumer.mocked_messages
+    # events will be stored in request.mixpanel.mocked_messages
     mixpanel.token = false

     # minimal configuration